PINPAL/CS2-Autoexec/README.md

 # CSGO-Configs
-Config Files for CS:GO - Includes custom execs for custom gamemodes.
+Config Files for CS:GO - Includes custom execs for custom gamemodes.<br/>
 Includes autoexec file which includes all my configuration such as:

   • Viewmodel